 Customize column format: Transform, divide and round numbers

-In step 2 of the Datawrapper workflow, you will find several helpful, time-saving options to "customize the column format" and transform the numbers, usually for easier understanding.
-These features effectively mean that you can always upload data as they are and then refine them in Datawrapper, with one click.
+In step 2 of the Datawrapper chart workflow, you will find several helpful, time-saving options to "customize the column format" and transform the numbers, usually for easier understanding.

 Datawrapper will automatically try to detect the type of data in your column when importing the data.
 Text is always aligned left, Dates are aligned to the center, numbers are aligned right.
 Learn here what data column types exist and how to detect them.

 Sometimes, Datwrapper is wrong.
 If the data type is not correct, this might affect the chart (e.g. you get a tooltip saying "insufficient data").
 In this case, you can always go back to step 2 and assign the intended type: Text, Number or Date.
 (Datawrapper constantly saves your data, so going back and forth does not lead to losing anything.)

 You might have uploaded a range for data columns, but found out later that some are making the whole representation too complex.
 So, here you can "hide" a certain column.
 It will not be visualized in the chart then.

 Note that it is always better to upload just the numbers that are really needed - the option above is something like a quick fix only.

 Here you have a few different choices.
 Let's assume you have the values 50.05, 20.020, 0.8 and 30.00

 - (auto-detect – case by case): This option goes through all values and decides case by case how many decimal places makes sense for your numbers.
 In our case, the numbers would get rounded to 50.05, 20.02, 0.8 and 30.

 - (auto-detect – one for all): This option is the default.
 It decides for all numbers how many decimal places make sense.
 In our case, the values would be 50.05, 20.02, 0.8 and 30.00